Faculty Guide

 FACULTY

-If your student has a time-limited injury or illness, implement the accommodations in the same manner as standard accommodations.
+If your student has an injury or illness, implement the temporary accommodations in the same manner as standard accommodations.

 DAO

-DAO will share accommodations related to a time limited injury or illness with you.
+DAO will share accommodations related to an injury or illness with you.

 What faculty need to know:

-- Students who have short-term, non-recurring illnesses such as the common cold or flu should be referred to HUHS and not to DAO.
+• Students who have short-term, non-recurring illnesses such as the common cold or flu should be referred to HUHS and their Resident Dean.

 Communication Partner/Personal Care Assistant